 And here’s a final footnote to the story of Enrique “Kiki” Camarena.
 According to the Red Ribbon Week website, Camarena’s mother initially tried to dissuade him from joining the federal Drug Enforcement Administration.
-Yet Kiki believed he had found his calling.
+But Kiki believed he had found his calling.

-“I’m only one person,” he reportedly said, “but I want to make a difference.”
+“I’m only one person,” he said, “but I want to make a difference.”